jrwnter/mso/README.md

 <br/>

 ### Desirability Scaling
-Often, it is not the goal to maximize a function as much as possible but to keep a molecular property within a certain range.
+Often, the goal is not to maximize a function as much as possible but to keep a molecular property within a certain range.
 To account for this, the ScoringFunction class can rescale the output of an objective function with respect to a desirability curve.
-To demonstrate this functionality, we here optimize the number of heavy atoms in a molecule.
+To demonstrate this functionality, here we optimize the number of heavy atoms in a molecule.
 We would like to generate molecules that have a certain number (or range) of heavy atoms.
 In this case, generated molecules should have between 20 and 25 heavy atoms.
 To achieve this, we define a desirability curve that has its peak in this range and assigns lower scores below and above:
 ```python
 from mso.objectives.mol_functions import heavy_atom_count
 hac_desirability = [{"x": 0, "y": 0}, {"x": 5, "y": 0.1}, {"x": 15, "y": 0.9}, {"x": 20, "y": 1.0}, {"x": 25, "y": 1.0}, {"x": 30, "y": 0.9,}, {"x": 40, "y": 0.1}, {"x": 45, "y": 0.0}]